 A basic sanitation service, defined according to the Joint Monitoring Program (JMP), consists of 1) a sanitation facility that hygienically separates human excreta from human contact (i.e. an improved sanitation facility) that 2) is not shared with other households.
-Having an improved sanitation facility is necessarily but not sufficient to have a basic sanitation service.